Stuart Wilson (actor)

-Stuart Conan Wilson (born 25 December 1946) is an English actor of film, television, and stage who is best known for his villainous and supporting roles in popular films like Teenage Mutant Ninja Turtles III, Lethal Weapon 3, The Age of Innocence, No Escape, Death and the Maiden, The Mask of Zorro, The Rock, Enemy of the State, Vertical Limit, and Hot Fuzz.
+Stuart Conan Wilson (born 25 December 1946) is an English actor of film, television, and stage who is best known for his villainous and supporting roles in popular films like Teenage Mutant Ninja Turtles III (1993), Lethal Weapon 3 (1992), The Age of Innocence (1993), No Escape (1994), Death and the Maiden (1994), The Mask of Zorro (1998), The Rock (1996), Enemy of the State (1998), Vertical Limit (2000), and Hot Fuzz (2007).

 Early life

-Wilson was born in Guildford, Surrey, to an RAF family, and consequently had a varied educational history, spending much of his early childhood in Rhodesia where his father worked as a mining engineer.
+Stuart Conan Wilson was born on 25 December 1946 in Guildford, Surrey, to an RAF family, and consequently had a varied educational history, spending much of his early childhood in Rhodesia where his father worked as a mining engineer.
 Having moved to London, he trained at the Royal Academy of Dramatic Art.
 After leaving RADA he played in theatres during the 1960s and 1970s.
 He has played major roles with the Royal Shakespeare Company, the Royal Court Theatre, London's West End, regional, touring and many Fringe productions, most particularly at London's Bush Theatre.